codenamexanz/ITBSpeedrunnerMod/README.md

 # ITBSpeedrunnerMod
-Speedrunner mod for Inside the Backrooms.
-Moves lobby moth jelly and spawnpoints to ladder.
+Speedrunner Mod for Inside the Backrooms.
+Moves lobby moth jelly and spawnpoints to ladder,  FOR WHEN PRACTICE MOD ALLOWED: also detects bad VHS/Hands spawns.

 ## Setup: